cloudflare/pint/docs/checks/alerts/annotation.md

 - `$pattern` - regexp pattern to match annotation name on, this can be templated to reference checked rule fields, see [Configuration](../../configuration.md) for details.
+- `comment` - set a custom comment that will be added to reported problems.
 - `severity` - set custom severity for reported issues, defaults to a warning.
 - `token` - optional regexp to tokenize annotation value before validating it.
   By default the whole annotation value is validated against `value` regexp or